 Ex-situ remediation is more than just a shovel and a dump truck!
-Ex-situ remediation covers a variety of soil remediation approaches with one thing in common: cost-savings by avoiding offsite soil disposal costs.
+A variety of on-site soil management techniques are employed, and they have one thing in common: cost-savings by avoiding off-site soil disposal.

 Tilling of Shallow Soils

 Tilling is an ex-situ process for the mechanical agitation of shallow soils (down to 1 m below grade).
 As soils are tilled, amendments are added and blended into the soils to promote treatment of the contaminants of concern.
 Typical surface soil contaminants remedied by tilling approaches include pesticides (insecticides and herbicides).

 For deeper soils (i.e., more than 1 m below grade), soils are excavated and placed into a biopile for treatment.
 Biopiles typically consist of an impermeable base with leachate and vapour controls and can range in size from 1 m3 to 10,000 m3 depending on site objectives.
 Amendments are added to soils to promote biological or chemical treatment of the contaminants of concern.
 When the applicable standards are achieved, the soils can be removed from the biopile and re-purposed on the site.

 Addition of Amendments

 Addition of amendments is used in conjunction with either tilling or biopiles.
 The types of amendments are determined based on the contaminants of concern.
 For example, a pesticide site may require Daramend® to promote anaerobic treatment, whereas a PHC site may require addition of oxygen releasing materials to promote aerobic bioremediation.
 Each site receives a custom dosage of amendments based on the types and quantities of contaminants present.